Azat752/Theory-of-the-Tear/README.md

-"This is a conceptual hypothesis using analogies with the fabric of spacetime, with testable predictions for the future."
-I used a LLM to help structure and translate my original ideas, but all the core concepts are my own.

 Theory-of-the-Tear
 A theoretical model explaining black holes as tears in the fabric of reality.

+Author: Azat
+Date: March 5, 2026

+This is a conceptual hypothesis using analogies with the fabric of spacetime, with testable predictions for the future.
+I used a LLM to help structure and translate my original ideas, but all the core concepts are my own.

 Theory of the Tear: Why Black Holes Are Not What You Think, and How It Relates to Anime What is this text about?
 I am not a physicist or a mathematician.
 I am simply a seeker who once wondered: What if the official science is wrong about the most fundamental things?
 What if black holes are not "objects with infinite density," but something else entirely?

 I gathered my thoughts, added a bit of logic, and came up with a theory that explains everything physicists have been struggling with for decades: from the information paradox to dark matter.
 And yes, it also fits beautifully into the plot of Jujutsu Kaisen.

 If you’re ready to use your mind and cast aside authority—welcome.

 Introduction: What’s wrong with official science?
 Physicists will tell you that a black hole is a region of space where mass is compressed into a point with infinite density (a singularity), and around it lies the event horizon, beyond which nothing can escape.
 This is all described by Einstein’s equations, confirmed by gravitational waves and the Event Horizon Telescope’s images.
 Seems simple enough, right?

 But here’s the catch: Infinite density doesn’t actually appear in real physics.
 It's a mathematical shortcut, signaling that "our formulas break down here."

 Additionally, there's the information paradox: according to quantum mechanics, information about something falling into a black hole cannot disappear, but general relativity says it’s lost beyond the event horizon.

 Scientists have been coming up with wormholes, "islands" in Hawking radiation, extra dimensions—but all of this is complicated, unverifiable, and more like attempts to patch a gap in the theory than to understand the true nature of black holes.

 But what if the black hole is not a "thing" at all, but a tear in the fabric of reality?